reefer42/Xkaliber-repo/README.md

+THIS SUPPORTS CURRENT TESTING TRIXIE SO YOUR SAFE BOYS LOL

 **Enhance your Debian 12 experience with this powerful utility script!** This script streamlines the process of upgrading and adding features to your Debian 12 system, ensuring a smooth and optimized user experience.

 **Key Features:**